jawj/zapatos-docs/src/index.md

 _Major breaking change_: Zapatos no longer copies its source to your source tree.
 In the long run, this is good news — now it's just a normal module, updates won't pollute your diffs, and so on.
 Thanks are due to [@eyelidlessness](https://github.com/eyelidlessness) and [@jtfell](https://github.com/jtfell).

 Right now, though, there's a bit of work to do.
-Existing users will need to:
+After running `npx zapatos` in version 3.0, existing users will see a message informing them that they need to:

 * Delete the old `zapatos/schema.ts` (but leave the new `zapatos/schema.d.ts`).

-* Delete the folder `zapatos/src`, and all its contents, which are copied Zapatos source files.
+* Delete the folder `zapatos/src`, and all its contents, which are old copied Zapatos source files.

 * Transfer any customised type declarations in `zapatos/custom` from the plain old `.ts` files to the new `.d.ts` files.